Skip to content

 Is LaGrange College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of LaGrange College earn a median of $51,745, roughly in line with national averages for graduates.
+Ten years out, alumni of LaGrange College earn a median of $51,745, roughly in line with the national average for college graduates.

 $46,599